When Can We Stop Wearing Face Masks? Experts Weigh In

 Good news if you’re fully vaccinated

 Yesterday, U.S. health officials took another step in easing the Covid-19 mask guidelines, which have dominated lives for over a year.
-Fully vaccinated people can now do almost anything outdoors without a mask with the blessing of the Centers for Disease Control and Prevention (CDC).
+Fully vaccinated people can now do almost anything outdoors or indoors without a mask with the blessing of the Centers for Disease Control and Prevention (CDC).

 “As more people get vaccinated, we will come up with further updates,” said CDC director Rochelle Walensky, MD, in an April 27 news conference.

 There are no changes in the guidelines for unvaccinated or partially vaccinated people.

 Fully vaccinated people, though, can now safely do most things outside without a mask.
 That includes dining at an outdoor restaurant with friends from several households.